matarillo/fsharp_for_fun_and_profit-ja/posts/let-use-do.md

 The most common type of computation expression you will run into are *asynchronous workflows*, indicated by a `async{..}` block.
 In this context, it means they are being used to wait for an async operation to finish, and only then bind to the result value.

-Here are some examples we saw earlier in [a post from the "why use F#?" series](../posts/concurrency-async-and-parallel):
+Here are some examples we saw earlier in [a post from the "F# を使う理由" series](../posts/concurrency-async-and-parallel):

 ```fsharp
 //This simple workflow just sleeps for 2 seconds.